EOSIO/eos/contracts/dice/README.md

 Because Player 1 and 2 bet equal amounts their orders are matched and the game begins.

 3. A Player reveales their secret
-4. A 5 minute deadline starts whereby the first to reveal automatically wins unless the other player reveales
+4. A 5 minute deadline starts whereby the first to reveal automatically wins unless the other player reveals
 5. The other player reveals and a winner is chosen and paid based upon the value of sha256( cat(secret1,secret2) )
 6. After the deadline anyone can trigger a default claim and the rewards